-7. PaineWebber believes that the investment product offered by the Trusts serves a valid business purpose.
+7. Warburg asserts that the investment product offered by the Trusts serves a valid business people.
 The Trusts, unlike most registered investment companies, are not marketed to provide investors with either professional investment asset management or the benefits of investment in a diversified pool of assets.
-Rather, PaineWebber asserts that the Securities are intended to provide Holders with an investment having unique payment and risk characteristics, including an anticipated higher yield than the ordinary dividend yield on the Shares at the time of the issuance of the
+Rather, Warburg asserts that the Securities are intended to provide Holders with an investment having unique payment and risk characteristics, including an anticipated higher current yield than the ordinary dividend yield on the States at the time of the issuance of the Securities.

-8. PaineWebber believes that the purposes and policies of section 12(d)(1) are not implicated by the Trusts and that the requested exemption from section 12(d)(1) is consistent with the public interest and the protection of investors.
+8. Warburg believes that the purposes and policies of section 12(d)(1) are not implicated by the Trusts and that the requested exemption from section 12(d)(1) is consistent with the public interest and the protection of investors.